Do you want to add Power Cleans to your strength training workout? But you are unsure what day to do Power Cleans?

 Let me give you my opinion, would I choose for that approach?

-I chose the Power Clean to achieve a certain goal, for example, high power production or training the triple extension.
+I chose the Power Clean to achieve a certain goal, for example, high power production, training the triple extension or learning to effectively absorb forces.

 If this technical flaw remains, I will look at choosing a different exercise with which I can achieve the goal I want to achieve (high power production, training the triple extension, etc).